silvestrevivo/express-authentication/README.md

 # express-authorization

-Authentication with Express server, exercise with ReactJS, following the Udemy Tutorial from @StephenGrider
+Authentication with Node-Express server and ReactJS/Redux Thunk, following the Udemy Tutorial from @StephenGrider